zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    ports 138/139 and :abbr:`SMB (Server Message Block)`-over-TCP on port 445.

-   :c: The connection.
+   :param c: The connection.

-   :hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.
+   :param hdr: The parsed header of the :abbr:`SMB (Server Message Block)` version 2 message.

-   :is_orig: True if the message came from the originator side.
+   :param is_orig: True if the message came from the originator side.

    .. zeek:see:: smb1_message